-In October 2017, President Donald Trump signed a memo to the Department of Transportation (DOT), directing them to begin the process of developing rules to allow commercial drone operators to fly more freely in the United States.
+Further prompting the use of drone technology, in October 2017, President Donald Trump signed a memo to the Department of Transportation (DOT), directing them to begin the process of developing rules to allow commercial drone operators to fly more freely in the United States.
 The memo directed the DOT to take proposals from local, state, and tribal leaders over several months, and then select the most promising proposals (Stewart, 2017).

 As of 2020, the US Department of Transportation has selected 10 state, local and tribal governments as participants.
 It is expected that this program will help to address some of the most significant challenges to integrating drones into the national airspace and will reduce risks to public safety and security (U.S. Dept. of Transportation, 2020).
-It is also expected that in less than a decade, the potential economic benefit of integrating drones into the nation's airspace is estimated to be slightly over \$82 billion dollars and could create approximately 100,000 new tech jobs.